 There is an old saying that “one man’s meat is another man’s poison”, something that came to mind the other day when I read two very different accounts of the Canadian Federal Court decision reached on November 15 granting blocking orders against two sites (GoldTV.biz and GoldTV.ca) that were providing pirated streaming content to Canadian households from offshore servers.
 The order, issued in response to a complaint brought by Bell Media, Groupe TVA and Rogers Media, requires all of Canada’s major ISPs (including those owned by Bell, TVA and Rogers), to undertake domain name server (DNS) and IP address blocking against the defendants.
 The order was unopposed by all the ISPs with one exception–Teksavvy, a small reseller that for the most part provides its services by purchasing last-mile access from its large telecom competitors, as permitted by government regulation.
 Continue reading “Canadian Court’s Ground-Breaking Site Blocking Decision: Meat or Poison?”

 We are all familiar with national anthems although most of us don’t get to sing them much except when we belt them out, to various forms of accompaniment, at sports events.
 These pre-game rituals can sometimes be controversial, as we have seen in the US with certain athletes refusing to stand for the anthem as a form of social protest, or when a performer mangles an anthem (usually someone else’s).
 It seems to happen mostly at hockey games between US and Canadian clubs when the singer is unfamiliar with the words of the visiting team’s anthem.
-In what became known as the “Star Mangled Banner”, jazz singer Alexis Normand found—half way through the song—that she didn’t know the words to the US national anthem that she was singing to open a hockey game in Saskatoon being played between a US and a Canadian team.
+In what became known as the “Star Mangled Banner”, jazz singer Alexis Normand found—half way through the song—that she didn’t know the words to the US national anthem she was singing to open a hockey game in Saskatoon between a US and a Canadian team.
 The Americans got their revenge a couple of years later though, when anthem singer Jill Schackner decided to insert some lines from America the Beautiful into O Canada at an NHL game in New York.
 Apparently the worst-ever known rendition of O Canada occurred at a football game featuring a Canadian and an American team back in 1994 in Las Vegas when the singer lost the plot, and the tune of O Canada morphed into O Tannenbaum by the final stanza.
 You can hear that version here.
 Continue reading “When Copyright Meets Patriotism: Who Owns the Copyright to National Anthems?”

 At the 11th hour of the 11th day of the 11th month in 1918, the guns on the western front in Europe fell silent.
 An armistice was declared.
 Germany didn’t formally surrender although it soon collapsed and the 1919 Treaty of Versailles treated it as a defeated country (with the results twenty years later that we all know about).
 Thus Armistice Day, now known as Remembrance Day in many countries including Canada, the UK and Australia, and Veteran’s Day in the US, was born.
 And for that reason, I am posting this blog on November 11.